TAbdiukov/PPSSPP-patches/guides/TDU-tp-islands.md

 * PPSSPP for Windows (recommended, as it exclusively includes Debugger).
 * TDU (Test Drive Unlimited) ISO.
 U.S. ROM (ULUS10249) is used in this guide.
 * Memory editor such as CheatEngine or ArtMoney.
-	* Windows is highly recommended here, external memory editing is limited on other OSs.
+	* Windows is highly recommended, external memory editing is limited on other OSs.
 * [Notepad++](https://notepad-plus-plus.org) for PPSSPP-patches under-the-hood analysis.
-* Human brain's analytical, aggregation and inference functionality.
+* The human brain's analytical, aggregation and inference functionality.

 # Main guide